iwanders/playground-rust-cpp-iterators/README.md

 // None
 ```

-Create an iterator from a slice, map it and sum it.
+Create an iterator from a vector, map it and sum it.
 ```cpp
 const std::vector<int> a{ 1, 2, 3, 4 };
 auto sum = rs::iter(a).map([](const auto& v) { return *v * *v; }).sum();